When destroying an object, MATLAB calls the class destructor

 No longer referenced anywhere

-Explicitly deleted by calling delete on the handle
+Explicitly deleted by calling

 The lifecycle of an object referenced by a local variable or input argument exists from the time the variable is assigned until the time it is reassigned, cleared, or no longer referenced within that function or any handle array.

 A variable goes out of scope when you explicitly clear it or

 when its function ends.
 When a variable goes out of scope, if its

 value belongs to a handle class that defines a

 that method.
 MATLAB defines no ordering among variables in a

 function.
 Do not assume that MATLAB destroys one value before